-In the proposed example, the initiator module is modeled by the my\initiator class.
-This class inherits from the standard SystemC sc\core::sc\module class, that acts as the root class for all TLM-T modules.
+In the proposed example, the initiator module is modeled by the my_initiator class.
+This class inherits from the standard SystemC sc_core::sc_module class, that acts as the root class for all TLM-T modules.

-The initiator local time is contained in a member variable named m\localTime, of type sc\core::sc\time.
+The initiator local time is contained in a member variable named m_localTime, of type sc_core::sc_time.
 The local time can be accessed with the following accessors: addLocalTime(), setLocalTime() and getLocalTime().

-The boolean member variable m\activity indicates if the initiator is currently active.
-It is used by the arbitration threads contained in the vci\vgmn interconnect, as described in section E. The corresponding access functions are setActivity() and getActivity().
+The initiator activity corresponds to the boolean member m_activity that indicates if the initiator is currently active (i.e. true, wants to participate in the arbitration in the interconnect) or inactive (i.e. false, does not want to participate in the arbitration in the interconnect).
+The corresponding access functions are setActivity() and getActivity().

-The execLoop() method, describing the initiator behaviour must be declared as a member function.
+The execLoop() method, describing the initiator behaviour must be declared as a member function of the mv initiator class.